leungjch/rpi-pico-w-air-monitor/README.md

 This project is a simple indoor air monitoring system based on the Raspberry Pi Pico W, the BME280 sensor and MQTT.
 The Pi Pico W reads from the BME280 sensor via I2C to obtain temperature, humidity and air pressure data.
 The data is sent to a MQTT broker which is forwarded to a Redis instance by a Rust backend.
 The data and Redis server health are visualized as a Grafana dashboard.

-The Redis/Grafana/Rust backend are all hosted on an AWS t2.micro.
+The Redis/Grafana/Rust backend are Dockerized and hosted on an AWS t2.micro.

 <img width="1440" alt="image" src="https://github.com/leungjch/rpi-pico-w-air-monitor/assets/28817028/8d08e4fb-c78b-4754-9255-fc8904122842">